 In this current strategic cycle, the Fund is specifically looking to support lending that:

-- Tests new models financing human capital through Pay for Success transactions.
+Complemented The Integration Initiative sites and their priorities; Supported equitable transit-oriented development through our Connect work; and Tested new models financing human capital through Pay for Success transactions.